-Network: Under this plan, you will choose a PCP (primary care physician) within the HMO (Health Maintenance Organization) Network.
+Under this plan, you will choose a PCP (primary care physician) within the HMO (Health Maintenance Organization) Network.
 Your PCP will direct your health care and referrals are required for most specialists.
 Exclusive has a limited network plan with quality care throughout Colorado.
 There is no out-of-network coverage, except for urgent and/or all emergency care.
 This is an Anthem administered plan.
-Find a doctor.
+Visit the Anthem website to learn more and find a doctor on the find a doctor website.